akdevelops-creates/AI4ALL-T1D-ML-Wrapper/README.md

 ### 1\.
 Feature Engineering

-We engineered specific features to capture the physiological complexity of digestion:
+I engineered specific features to capture the physiological complexity of digestion:

   * **Fat-to-Carb Ratio (FCR):** A key indicator of the "Pizza Effect" (delayed absorption).
   * **Protein-to-Carb Ratio (PCR):** Indicator of sustained glucose rise.